NelsonWu820/amazonLike/README.md

 ---place gif

 # Description
-A full web application that is running on the MERN stack using redux to help handle global states.
+A full web application that simulates the Amazon purchasing experience with features such as buying items, seeing past user's comments and ratings, seeing past purchases, and rating products yourself.
+A full-stack application running on the MERN stack using React as the front-end library and redux to help handle global states.
+Here MongoDB will be used to store data until the user deletes their account.
+While Node and the Express  framework are used as the back-end server.

 ### Built With